-Audience: Franklin and Urbana University faculty, staff, and students with Office 365 accounts.
+Audience: Franklin University faculty, staff, and students with Office 365 accounts.

 My Sign-in Information is Getting Rejected

-Skype for Business stores sign-in locally on your computer pull information quickly and efficiently.
+Skype for Business stores sign-in locally on your computer and pulls information quickly and efficiently.
 However, there are times where it is necessary or helpful to delete those files and force a fresh sign-in.

 Common reasons you will want to clear your stored sign-in to Skype for Business: